-How to encrypt my server and decrypt it remotely with Dropbear SSH?
+How to encrypt your cloud server and decrypt it remotely with Dropbear SSH

 Boot up a custom CentOS ISO

-- On the next screen, click on the Installation destination.
-In this section, we will enable the encryption and configure the partitions you will have on your server.
+Next, click on the Installation destination.
+This is where you will enable the encryption and configure the partitions you will have on your server.

-NOTICE: Please press the checkbox Encrypt my data.
-Press the button Done located at the top of the installer.
-You will be prompted to enter the passphrase that will be used to encrypt your VPS data. - When you type your passphrase, press the button Save Passphrase.
+Next, press the Done button, located at the top of the installer.
+You will be prompted to enter the passphrase that will be used to encrypt your VPS data.

-- You will be returned to the main installation menu.
-Click on Network & Hostname in order to enable your network interface.
+You will then return to the main installation menu.
+Click on Network & Hostname in order to display your network interface.

-- Reboot the machine when the installation is completed.
-After this step, you will have a clean installation of encrypted CentOS 7.
+Reboot the machine when the installation is completed.
+After this step, you will have a clean and encrypted CentOS 7 installation.

-NOTICE: Do not forget to switch the boot order to 1) Hard Disk 2) CD Drive in the Virtualizor and Select ISO to None after the installation is completed.
+IMPORTANT: Do not forget to switch the boot order to 1) Hard Disk 2) CD Drive in the Virtualizor.
+Also, make sure to set Select ISO to None after the installation is completed.

-NOTICE: Every time you reboot your machine, you will have to enter your server via VNC and to enter the passphrase in order to decrypt your server.
-SSH would not work before you enter the passphrase.
-We have a solution to this inconvenience.
-Please read the information below.
+IMPORTANT: Every time you reboot your machine, you will have to enter your server via VNC.
+You will also need to enter your passphrase in order to decrypt your server.
+SSH will not work before you enter the passphrase.
+Given that this can be quite an inconvenience, it can be solved with Dracut-Crypt-SSH.

 Installing Dracut-Crypt-SSH in order to decrypt your machine via SSH